-One Fifty Parker Avenue School is a small, homelike setting where children explore freely, spread their wings, and discover who they are, as well as what it means to be a part of a larger community.
+One Fifty Parker Avenue School is a small, authentic and homey setting where children explore hands on learning opportunities, build relationships, and discover who they are as well as what it means to be a part of a larger community.

 Teachers are intentional and responsive in how they set up the physical environment and daily routines, providing plenty of opportunities for inquiry and hands-on learning.
 Our emergent, developmentally-appropriate curriculum stems from the children’s interests and needs.
 Projects and activities have the flexibility to take new shape as teachers become learners alongside the children.
 Through these experiences, children ask questions and express themselves through language, art, dance, writing, dramatic play, and building.
 They problem-solve, test theories, and learn to persevere.